 Why Do I Feel Nauseous in the Morning?

-“Going all night without food can leave stomach acid to cause morning stomach upset,” Jason Womack, MD, associate professor of family medicine at Rutgers University Robert Wood Johnson Medical School, told POPSUGAR.
+While there are many reasons you may feel nauseous, some of the more common culprits tie back to your eating habits.
+“Going all night without food can leave stomach acid to cause morning stomach upset,” Jason Womack, MD, associate professor of family medicine at Rutgers University Robert Wood Johnson Medical School, tells POPSUGAR.
 Lying flat at night allows the acid to back up into the esophagus, resulting in what’s commonly known as acid reflux.
-“Gastritis or acid reflux can be associated with morning nausea,” Dr. Womack said.
-GERD, an intense form of acid reflux is also associated with nausea.
+“Gastritis or acid reflux can be associated with morning nausea,” Dr. Womack says.

 When to See a Doctor For Morning Nausea

 Don’t wait to talk to a doctor about nausea if it becomes a persistent problem, especially if your symptoms don’t go away with lifestyle modifications or the temporary use of medication.
 “More worrisome causes of morning nausea are problems that increase brain pressure,” Dr. Womack says.
 “This could be related to brain tumors.”

 Related and concerning symptoms to be aware of include changes in vision, weakness, vomiting, fever, weight loss, trouble walking, or confusion.
 “If these are present, it is strongly encouraged for patients to consult their primary care provider,” Dr. Batiste Ferrier says.
 “This could potentially be due to more concerning health issues related to possible infectious, structural, or metabolic causes of nausea.”